LathilM/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2023-09-01
+Start Time 2023-09-01<br>
-Stop Time	2023-09-02
+Stop Time	2023-09-02<br>

 | Metric                   | Count
 | ------------------------ | -----